 - Statistical computing and reproducible reporting

-- Predictive, supervised modelling techniques such as least squares and logistic regression, k-nearest neighbours and decision trees, for classification and regression, as well as unsupervised modelling techniques such as hierarchical clustering and PCA modelling techniques such as least squares and logistic regression, k-nearest neighbours, classification and regression trees (CART), and hierarchical classifiers
+- Predictive, supervised modelling techniques such as least squares and logistic regression, k-nearest neighbours and decision trees for classification and regression as well as unsupervised modelling techniques such as hierarchical clustering and PCA

 - Cross-validation and other resampling methods for model evaluation and selection

 - Advanced topics in statistical learning